srobbibaro/krig-game-engine/README.md

 #define DEBUG 0
 ```

-The stdout debug message level is controlled by the MSG_LVL setting found in _constants.h_.
+The stdout debug message level is controlled by the MSG_LVL setting found in _src/constants.h_.
 By default, this value is set to 0 which will output minimal debug.
 This number
 can be set higher to see an increasingly larger number of messages.
 Be careful - higher numbers will output a lot of information!